LSSTC-DSFP/LSSTC-DSFP-Sessions/Session9/README.md

  * 04:40 PM - 06:00 PM  o  Problem –– Global Signals in Time-Series Data; A. Stevens [:octocat:](https://github.com/abigailStev)

-## Day 5 — Faster and Furiouser, Accelerating Calculations with GPUs
+## Day 5 — A Joyous Return to Youth: Playing with Blocks

 Friday, May 14, 2019